Investigating the Psychological World

 Haig draws on the new experimentalism in the philosophy of science to reconstruct the process of phenomena detection as it applies to psychology; he considers the logic and purpose of exploratory factor analysis; he discusses analogical modeling as a means of theory development; and he recommends the use of inference to the best explanation for evaluating theories in psychology.
 Finally, he outlines the nature of research problems, discusses the nature of the abductive method, and describes applications of the method to grounded theory method and clinical reasoning.
 The book will be of interest not only to philosophers of science but also to psychological researchers who want to deepen their conceptual understanding of research methods and methodological concerns.

 In this important, engaging book, Brian Haig combines a deep understanding of philosophy of science, methods of psychological research, and even statistics to produce an original theory of how research can productively proceed from data, to phenomena, to theory, to understanding.

-Distinguished Professor of Psychology, University of California, Riverside; and author of The Personality Puzzle and Personality Judgment: A Realistic Approach to Person Perception
+David Funder, Distinguished Professor of Psychology, University of California, Riverside; and author of The Personality Puzzle and Personality Judgment: A Realistic Approach to Person Perception

 Brian Haig builds a systematic explanation-centered account of research methodology, critically reflects on methodological instruction, and positions methodology as a distinct field of inquiry.
 Haig's thoughtful and integrative book challenges received views while remaining accessible, instructive, and illuminating for readers with different assumptions.
 The resulting contribution is substantial.

-Professor of Psychology, John Jay College of Criminal Justice of The City University of New York; and coauthor of Frontiers of Test Validity Theory: Measurement, Causation, and Meaning
+Keith A. Markus, Professor of Psychology, John Jay College of Criminal Justice of The City University of New York; and coauthor of Frontiers of Test Validity Theory: Measurement, Causation, and Meaning